 Walk through an air-raid shelter at Gric Tunnel

 A few years ago, Gric Tunnel was reopened to the public after thorough renovations.
-You can reach it from two different spots and use it to beat the heat when travelling around Zagreb.
+You can reach it from two different spots and use it to beat the heat when traveling around Zagreb.

-The tunnel stretches over 350 meters under Zagreb, between Stjepan Radic Street and Mesnicka Street.
+The tunnel stretches over 350 meters under Lower Town, between Stjepan Radic Street and Mesnicka Street.
 There are six different exits, public toilets, and a lot of interesting graffiti.

 Where to stay in Zagreb for sightseeing

-For travellers, picking out where to stay in Zagreb isn’t such a huge ordeal.
-Many of the city’s top attractions lie in & around the city centre where you’ll find the bulk of the accommodations.
-If you want to stay close to all of the action, Gornji Grad (Upper Town) and Donji Grad (Lower Town) are the two best areas.
+For travelers, picking out where to stay in Zagreb isn’t such a huge ordeal.
+Many of the city’s top attractions lie in & around the city center where you’ll find the bulk of the accommodations.
+If you want to stay close to all of the action, Gornji Grad (Upper Town) and Donji Grad (Lower Town) are the two recommended areas.

-- Best Western Premier Hotel Astoria: Mid-range travellers will love this central hotel featuring clean & comfortable rooms just a short walk from the nucleus of the city centre.
+- Best Western Premier Hotel Astoria: Mid-range travelers will love this central hotel featuring clean & comfortable rooms just a short walk from the nucleus of the city center.